bndtools/bnd/CONTRIBUTING.md

 The only thing you need to build bndtools is Java.
 We use Java 7 but most projects only require Java 6.
-We use Gradle to build and The repo includes `gradlew` but you can use your system `gradle` but we require at least version 2.0.
+We use Gradle to build and The repo includes `gradlew`.
+You can use your system `gradle` but we require at least version 2.3.

-`gradle`              - Assembles, tests and releases the projects into build/generated
+`./gradlew`              - Assembles, tests and releases the projects into `build/generated`

 We use [Travis CI](https://travis-ci.org/bndtools/bndtools) and the repo includes a `.travis.yml` file to build on Travis CI.